 “Dr. Cooper and Miss Bedford are both in our advance outpost.
 I miss them both very much, but they are very happy out there together.”

-After a year’s service at the front, suffering from illness and exhausted by the long days and nights, the two women returned to Brisbane with Serbian medals for their service.
+After a year’s service at the front, suffering from illness and exhausted by the long days and nights, the two women returned to Brisbane.
+They came home with Serbian medals for their service.
 Josephine marched in Brisbane’s 1918 Anzac Day Parade wearing her medal.

-Lilian, despite her professional confidence, her devotion to public service, and her swearing, was basically quite shy and stood on the footpath applauding as she watched Jo march by.
+Lilian, despite her professional confidence, her devotion to public service, and her swearing, was basically quite shy.
+She stood on the footpath and applauded as she watched Jo march by.

 On their return to Brisbane, Lilian renewed her work at both the Hospital for Sick Children and the Mater Hospital.
 She presented papers and advocated for better sanitation and drainage in Brisbane and an improved water supply.

-Jo became a founding member of the Playground and Recreation Association.
+Josephine Bedford became a founding member of the Playground and Recreation Association.
 The Association raised funds for free supervised playgrounds and children’s libraries.
-One of the early playgrounds, established at Spring Hill in the 1920s, remains in use today, named Bedford Park in 1959 in commemoration of Jo.
+One of the early playgrounds, established at Spring Hill in the 1920s, remains in use today.
+In 1959 civic authorities renamed that park Bedford Park in commemoration of Josephine Bedford.

-Lilian served on numerous committees, a foundation member of both the RACQ and the Royal Australasian College of Surgeons.
+Lilian served on numerous committees.
+She was a foundation member of both the RACQ and the Royal Australasian College of Surgeons.
 In 1929 when the state’s female doctors banded together to form the Queensland Medical Women’s Society, the members unanimously proposed Lilian, the state’s great female medical pioneer, as President.

 She graciously declined the honour, already busy with numerous other projects, and Phyllis Cilento, wife of the Director of Tropical Hygiene then nominated for the position.

 Lilian retired in 1941 at the age of 80 and died a week after her 86th birthday in 1947.
-She bequeathed most of her estate to Josephine.
+She bequeathed most of her estate to Josephine Bedford.

-The women wanted to contribute to solving the dire lack of palliative care in Brisbane so when Josephine died, she left Old St Mary’s to the Sisters of Charity for the construction of the Mt Olivet, now St Vincent’s, Hospital.
+The women wanted to contribute to solving the dire lack of palliative care in Brisbane.
+Therefore, when Josephine died, she left Old St Mary’s to the Sisters of Charity for the construction of the Mt Olivet, now St Vincent’s, Hospital.

-Lilian and Jo moved half a world from home to live together in Brisbane and spent their entire adult lives together.
+Dr Lilian Cooper and Miss Josephine Bedford moved half a world from home to live together in Brisbane.
+They spent their entire adult lives together.

 The loving couple voluntarily served their adopted homeland at the war front, together.